webplatform/docs/dom/DataTransfer/clearData/index.md

 {{Page_Title}}
 {{Flags
+|Checked_Out=No
 |High-level issues=Needs Review
-|Checked_Out=No
 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|Removes one or more data formats from the clipboard through the '''DataTransfer''' object or the [[dom/clipboardData|'''clipboardData''']] object.}}
+{{Summary_Section|Removes one or more data formats (or all data) from the clipboard through the '''DataTransfer''' object or the [[dom/ClipboardData|'''ClipboardData''']] object.}}
 {{API_Object_Method
 |Parameters={{Method Parameter
 |Name=format
 |Data type=String
-|Description=The format of the data to be cleared, using one of the following values (case insensitve) -
+|Description=The format of the data to be cleared, using one of the following values (case insensitve):
-*'''URL'''
-*'''Text'''
+*URL
+*Text
+If ''format'' is omitted, all data is removed.
 |Optional=Yes
 }}
 |Method_applies_to=dom/DataTransfer